datar001/Awesome-AD-on-T2IDM/README.md

 ### <a name="Tools">Tools</a>

-We provides several detectors for detecting malicious prompts and images.
+We provide several detectors for detecting malicious prompts and images.

 #### Malicious Prompt Detector